 Thus we also live in an age of cynicism.
 With so little basis for trust, we habituate ourselves to rejection: jettisoning the true along with the false.
 Is it any surprise, then, that many consider life meaningless or hopeless?
 Few have the tenacity to sort through mountains of garbage to find a single grain of gold, if they even have a basis for recognizing that gold in the first place.
-It's much easier to simply escape into other realities altogether, which our vast entertainment industry so readily provides.
-(Notice how often news, politics, and religion are structured as entertainment!)
+It's much easier to simply escape into other realities altogether, which our vast entertainment industry, which includes professional sports, so readily provides.
+(Notice how often news, politics, and religion are themselves structured as entertainment!)

 Antidotes to confusion and cynicism are desperately needed—an antidote being a state of mind in which confusion and cynicism lose their power.
 Problems, however, cannot be solved on the same level of consciousness that created them.
 Confusion cannot be solved merely by adding another round of muddled debate or another dozen blogs; cynicism cannot be cured by another act of rejection.
 A higher level of consciousness is necessary—a perspective that sees things from above, a point of view that looks at problems in relationship to a greater reality.

 Darkness cannot be driven out with more darkness, but it flees before its opposite: light.
 Confusion is dispelled by clarity.
 And cynicism—the act of rejecting negatives—can be overcome only by embracing positives.

 Embracing clarity and light, consciously and powerfully, is the key to finding true solutions.
 It is this embrace that I seek to exercise and share in my life and thus also the work I share with others.